ansible/lightbulb/workshops/adhoc_commands/solution/README.md

 #### NOTE

-You will need to make sure each student successfully installed the EPEL repo.
+You will need to make sure each student successfully installed the EPEL repo here.
 Later workshop assignments ask students to install Nginx.
-Without EPEL enabled `yum` will not be able to locate the package.
+Without EPEL enabled on each web host `yum` will not be able to locate the package.